ROCm/rocprofiler-systems/docs/index.rst

 .. meta::
-   :description: Omnitrace documentation and reference
+   :description: ROCm Systems Profiler documentation and reference
-   :keywords: Omnitrace, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD
+   :keywords: rocprof-sys, rocprofiler-systems, Omnitrace, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD

 ***********************
-Omnitrace documentation
+ROCm Systems Profiler documentation
 ***********************

-Omnitrace is designed for the high-level profiling and comprehensive tracing of applications running on the CPU or the CPU and GPU.
+ROCm Systems Profiler, formerly known as "Omnitrace", is designed for the high-level profiling and comprehensive tracing of applications running on the CPU or the CPU and GPU.
 It supports dynamic binary instrumentation, call-stack sampling, and various other features for determining which function and line number are currently executing.
-To learn more, see :doc:`what-is-omnitrace`
+To learn more, see :doc:`what-is-rocprof-sys`

-The code is open and hosted at `<https://github.com/ROCm/omnitrace>`_.
+The code is open and hosted at `<https://github.com/ROCm/rocprofiler-systems>`_.

 .. grid:: 2